ntanh457/DATA4319/README.md

 # DATA4319

-This is all assignments for course DATA4319 Spring2020
+This is all assignments for course DATA4319 Spring2020, was taught by Dr. Davilla.

+Anh Tuan Nguyen
+1855791